How to Handle Angry Customer Calls in a Call Center?

 Angry customers can show different characteristics and behaviors.
 Generally, there are four different personality types of angry customers.

-Customer service representatives have to deal with angry customers each type in a different manner in order to help the customers.
+Customer service representatives have to deal with unhappy customers each type in a different manner in order to help the customers.
 They have to use different phrases to tackle even the most difficult customers.

 Let’s have a look.